turbinenreiter/MicroPythonSmallSats/text/Motivation.md

 Derived from those goals there is a methodical question to be answered first:

-* How can the fitness of a programming language and its implementation for space application be evaluated?
+* How can the suitability of a programming language and its implementation for space application be evaluated?